Saifullah77/portfolio-html/Learning.md

 # HTML Learnings

-1. web design fundamental - HTML, css, javascript
+1. web design fundamental - HTML, CSS, Javascript
 2. What is HTML?
 Why HTML ?
 3. History of HTML
 4. Advantage of HTML